Prosecutors: West Bend dad faces 5th OWI after abandoning overdosing son in vehicle

 He called for help.

-"The fact scenario surrounding this thing, they are as sad as they are disturbing," said Waukesha County Sheriff Martin Schulteis.
+"The fact scenario surrounding this thing, they are as sad as they are disturbing," said Washington County Sheriff Martin Schulteis.

 Sheriff Schulteis said deputies administered two doses of Narcan to rescue the passenger -- Jordan Oksiuta, 24.